andrevidela/dev-notes/docs/Task Management/Open servers.md

     and `String.Singleton` instead
     - [ ] 6.9.1 remove the use of `Product` and `Sum` and replace it with a custom type with suitable parsing functions
-  - [ ] 6.11 Take a look at Matteo's draft of the paper
+  - [x] 6.11 Take a look at Matteo's draft of the paper ✅ 2022-02-17
-  - [ ] 6.12 Allow dependent endpoints
+  - [ ] 6.12 Allow dependent endpoints ⏫
-  - [ ] 6.13 Tensor in the DSL ⏫
+  - [x] 6.13 Tensor in the DSL ⏫ ✅ 2022-02-17
-    - [ ] 6.13.1 Finish writing the tensor examples
+    - [x] 6.13.1 Finish writing the tensor examples ✅ 2022-02-17
-    - [ ] 6.13.2 Port indexed interfaces to container interfaces
+  - [ ] 6.14 Port indexed interfaces to container interfaces
+  - [ ] 6.15 implement state as directed container
+  - [ ] 6.16 implement servers as bidirectional lenses for each endpoints